saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 ### Skills & Knowledge
 <!--
-* How saucectl with the Sauce Labs platform is different than other automated test solutions that you can use with Sauce Labs
+* Understand how saucectl with the Sauce Labs platform is different than other automated test solutions that you can use with Sauce Labs

 * Learn about the components of saucectl with the Sauce Labs platform, including the command line tool, Docker, and the Cypress.io client